 Home » Student Loan Policy

 But Trump’s 2020 budget and 2021 budget proposed even bigger changes — including the consolidation of income-driven repayment plans and the elimination of Public Service Loan Forgiveness.
 That said, Trump lost the 2020 presidential election, so many of his proposals were never put into action.
-But with the upcoming 2024 election, student loans are back in the spotlight.

-Changes to student loan forgiveness under Trump
+Changes to student loan forgiveness under Trump's first term

 The Trump administration passed its Tax Cuts and Jobs Act in 2017, which included two student loan-related changes.

-Total Death and Disability Discharge no longer taxable
+Total Death and Disability Discharge became tax-free

 When borrowers with federal student loans are permanently disabled, they can receive student loan forgiveness through the Total and Permanent Disability Discharge (TPD) program.